avahidi/interpol/README.rst

 - **file**: filename, count, mode
 - **set**: data, sep, count, mode

+Where
-where *mode* is any of linear, random or perm.
+- *mode* is any of linear, random or perm
-And *format* is standard printf format string, for example "0x%08X".
+- *format* is standard printf format string (e.g. "0x%08X")

 More examples